ShyamMishra98/Master-Thesis/README.md

 - The Pearson correlation scores using the function 'pearsonr' from scipy is computed.
 - Higher the correlation score, higher is the similarity with the human evaluation.

+All the source code, testsets, human annotations can be found in the Github repository [Master-thesis](https://github.com/sanjita-suresh/Master-Thesis).